timhabermaas/scrambler/README.md

     gem install scrambler

-or if you use Bundler to handle your dependencies, add this to your Gemfile and run `bundle`
+or if you use Bundler to handle your dependencies, add this to your Gemfile and run `bundle`.

     gem "scrambler"

 Supported Puzzles
 -----------------

-Here's a list of all currently supported puzzles and their corresponding class names (note: they're all contained in the `Scrambler` module)
+Here's a list of all currently supported puzzles and their corresponding class names (note: they're all contained in the `Scrambler` module):

     Puzzle    Class
     --------  ------------